LinuxETC/Linux-SeedManager/README.md

 A1: PoolManager changes your Apache configuration to use https, which is on port 443, not port 80.
 Please make sure you have port 443 open on any firewalls or routers between you and your miner.

-Q2: FarmView doesnt work/shows no/bad or double status in BAMT

-A2: Make sure mgpumon and broadcast are stopped.
-Edit bamt.conf, set do_mgpumon to 0 and set do_bcast_status to 0.
-If you need to use mgpumon, put it on a different port.

 Q3: How can I see my miner page/farmview remotely?